 Local operators were selected and trained by the regional coordinator in close cooperation with the traditional leaders of the area.

-This project is being showcased at the Commonwealth Telecommunications Organisation’s Africa Conference being held in Livingstone, Zambia, on the 25th to 27th August 2009.
+This project is showcased at the Commonwealth Telecommunications Organisation’s Africa Conference being held in Livingstone, Zambia, on the 25th to 27th August 2009.